 Understanding Canine Teeth to Make Decisions about Keeping or Removing will be shared by Bedental through the following article in 2023, let’s learn together!

-Understanding Canine teeth – What are Canine Teeth?
+Understanding Canine teeth to make decisions – What are Canine Teeth?

 Aesthetically, canine teeth add emphasis to the dental arch, making the smile more charming.
 However, some misaligned canine teeth can cause the dental arch to become crooked, unattractive, and aesthetically compromised.